ShcherbaDev/windows-desktop-grabber/README.md

 This application gets data from Windows user's desktop and returns as XML.

-Currently tested on Windows 10 x64.
+Currently tested on Windows 10 21H2 x64.

 Target framework is `net5.0-windows`.

 ## Run

-Clone the repository and run `dotenv run` in your terminal
+Clone the repository and run `dotnet run` in your terminal

 ## Build

-`dotenv build -c Release`
+`dotnet build -c Release`

 ## Output